InfiniteSmasher/The-MegaMod/README.md

 > ### **Settings**:
 > - **Fog Density (%)**: Set the density of the fog.
 > - **Fog Color (Color Picker)**: Set the color of the fog.
+> - **Randomize Fog**: Randomizes the fog density and color each time you enter a lobby.
 > - **Reset to Map Defaults**: Resets fog density & color to the default for the map you're playing on.
 >
 > <details>